DPotoyan/Chem324/content/Lec3-0.md

 Where we have made use of total energy conservation for a free wave by expressing kinetic energy to the total energy.  $E=\frac{p^2}{2m}+V$

-This last expression we will come to know as the time independent Schrodinger equation (TI-SE):
+This last expression we will come to know as the time independent Schrödinger equation (TI-SE):

 $$-\frac{\hbar^2}{2m}\frac{\partial^2 \Psi}{\partial x^2}+V\Psi=E\Psi  $$

-By connecting spatial and temporal derivatives through total energy we obtain the time-dependent Schrodinger equation (TD-SE):
+By connecting spatial and temporal derivatives through total energy we obtain the time-dependent Schrödinger equation (TD-SE):

 $$ i\hbar \frac{\partial }{\partial t} \Psi= [-\frac{\hbar^2}{2m}\frac{\partial^2 \Psi}{\partial x^2}+V]\Psi$$